keppro/heic2txt/WorkLog.md

 2. **Advanced OCR Capabilities**: Multiple engines with optimization
 3. **GPU Acceleration**: Apple Silicon MPS support for faster processing
 4. **Parameter Optimization**: Grid search resulting in optimal settings
+5. **Parametric Image Saving**: Optional saving of intermediate processing steps
-5. **Robust Error Handling**: Comprehensive logging and error management
+6. **Robust Error Handling**: Comprehensive logging and error management
-6. **User-Friendly Interface**: CLI with multiple options and batch processing
+7. **User-Friendly Interface**: CLI with multiple options and batch processing
-7. **Production Ready**: Complete test suite and documentation
+8. **Production Ready**: Complete test suite and documentation
-8. **Open Source**: Public GitHub repository for community use
+9. **Open Source**: Public GitHub repository for community use

 The project is now ready for production use and further development by the community.